antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 - INSTALLATION:

-First, if you don't have, install gfortran typing:
+First, if you don't have, please install gfortran typing:

     sudo apt-get install gfortran

-and git typing
+and git typing:

     sudo apt-get install git

-It could also be useful to install git-lfs
+It could also be useful to install git-lfs:

     sudo apt-get install git-lfs

-This will allow you to download the whole package of the code, including all the configuration files already computed and distributed in the config_file/ subdfolders
+This will allow you to download the whole package of the code, including all the configuration files already computed and distributed in the *config_files/* subdfolders

-To donwload the code you can either download the zip archive from the web-page: (this option does not download all the precomputed configuration files However you can create them on your own, see PREPROCESS section of this guide)
+To donwload the code you can either download the zip archive from the following web-page: (this option does not download all the precomputed configuration files, however you can create them on your own and to run the following example the configuration files database is not necessary, see PREPROCESS section of this guide)

     https://github.com/antonioscalaunina/ANTI-FASc